How Female Computers Mapped the Universe and Brought America to the Moon

-At Harvard Observatory in the late 1800s, the hum of over a dozen computers buzzed from the busy astronomy calculation room.
+At Harvard Observatory in the late 1800s, over a dozen computers hummed from the busy astronomy calculation room.
 Devising complex calculations to map the stars, the computers worked in skirts and corsets, gripping their pencils at thick wooden desks.
 If you haven’t guessed, these computers were not the sort we think of today, but were teams of people using arithmetic to transform raw observational data into a useable form.

 Harvard’s female computers, sitting in a small room with floral wallpaper, surrounded by stacks of papers and star charts, not only advanced the field of astronomy, but created new systems to study the stars that are still used today—though the women themselves largely worked behind the scenes, a trend that continued throughout the 19th century and into the space age.